Event Briefing 2018

 Prizes: First, Second, and Third male, first, second, and third female, and first team home will receive a prize.
 There are also great prizes available in the sponsored spot prize draw after the race for all competitors who attend the awards ceremony in The Compass Bar

-Showers: Male and female showers will be available post-race in the dressing rooms of Pairc Ui Griofa (GAA pitch) which is located approx 1km from the Start/Finish line.
+Showers: Male and female showers will be available post-race in the dressing rooms of Pairc Ui Griofa (local pitch) which is located approx 1km from the Start/Finish line.

-The race organisers would sincerely like to thank all those who made this great event possible – Mhuintir a Chorran Teo; Corran Community Employment & RSS Schemes; Achill Order of Malta; Achill Coast Guard; Tim at Achill Web Design; the ladies in the kitchen; Seamus & Noreen at The Compass Bar; Westport Gardai, Robert, our motorcycle marshal, the local residents and business people of Corran, all our sponsors, our volunteer event marshals, Mayo Co Council, Jimmy Norman from the Aoibheann's Pink Tie and all those whose contributiion(s) have made this event possible.
+The race organisers would sincerely like to thank all those who made this great event possible – Mhuintir a Chorran Teo; Corran Community Employment & RSS Schemes; Achill Order of Malta; Achill Coast Guard; Tim at Achill Web Design; the ladies in the kitchen; Seamus & Noreen at The Compass Bar; Westport Gardai, our motorcycle marshal, the local residents and business people of Corran, all our sponsors, our volunteer event marshals, Mayo Co Council, our chosen charity and all those whose contributiions have made this event possible.
 Thank you for your support.

 Lastly, thank you for competing!
 We hope you enjoy your day and will take some fond memories away with you.
 Your contribution to our charity is much appreciated.
 We hope you will return next year for our event and please, help us to spread the word.